This feature allows you to view your educational path, if you enrolled in previous years

 SPECIFIC

-• Knowledge and understanding: to know analytical methods for solving basic problems of electrostatics and magnetostatics and of simple circuits in direct currents.
-The student will also be able to understand the basic principles of electromagnetic induction and the propagation of electromagnetic waves.
+• Knowledge and understanding: to acquire the analytical methods to solve basic problems of electrostatics, magnetostatics and direct current circuits, as well as the fundamental principles of electromagnetic induction and the propagation of electromagnetic waves.

-• Learning skills: ability to continue subsequent studies on advanced topics of electromagnetism, based on the analysis and modeling methodologies acquired during the course.
+• Learning skills: to acquire the skills necessary to independently study advanced topics in electromagnetism, consolidating the analysis and modeling methodologies learned during the course.

 Educational objectives